Testing Protocols#

 <bye> ::= '221 Bye\r\n'

-First, the commands (and replies) follow a particular order, implying the state the server and client are in.
-In the “happy” path (assuming no errors), this is the order of possible commands:
+In the extended SMTP spec, you may note that the interactions follow a particular order, implying the state the server and client are in.
+In the “happy” path (assuming no errors), the order of possible states and interactions can be visualized as a state diagram:

 stateDiagram